Domaakshithareddy/Role-based-access/README.md

   * `/dashboard`: Displays all available courses
   * `/dashboard/[courseId]`: Displays detailed view of a selected course, including modules and lessons
   * `/admin-panel`: Admin-only route to add and manage courses
+  * `/super-admin/requests`: Super Admin-only page to view and approve/reject pending admin requests

-* **API Communication**: Uses Axios to call backend APIs such as register, login, fetch courses, and post new courses.
+* **API Communication**: Uses Axios to call backend APIs such as register, login, request admin, fetch courses, approve/reject admin users, etc.

+* **Role-Based Navigation**: Navbar dynamically shows links like “Admin Controls” and “Pending Requests” based on the logged-in user's role (`user`, `admin`, `superAdmin`).

+---

 ### `server/` (Backend - Node.js + Express)

 * **controllers/**

-  * `authController`: Handles user registration, login, logout, and sending admin request emails.
+  * `authController`: Handles user registration, login, logout, and sends admin access requests if requested at registration.
+  * `userController`: Adds support for dashboard access and requesting admin access after registration.
+  * `superAdminController`: Handles viewing all pending admin access requests and approving or rejecting them.
   * `courseController`: Contains logic for creating and retrieving courses and their modules.

 * **routes/**

-  * `authRoutes`: Contains routes for registration, login, and admin requests.
+  * `authRoutes`: Contains routes for registration, login, logout, and token validation.
+  * `userRoutes`: Authenticated routes for dashboard view and sending admin access request post-registration.
+  * `adminRoutes`: Protected endpoints for course management available to both `admin` and `superAdmin`.
+  * `superAdminRoutes`: Routes to view, approve, or reject admin access requests (only for `superAdmin` users).
   * `courseRoutes`: Defines endpoints for creating, retrieving, and viewing individual course data.

 * **models/**

-  * `User`: Mongoose schema for storing user credentials and roles (user/admin).
+  * `User`: Mongoose schema for storing user credentials and roles (`user`, `admin`, `superAdmin`) along with `adminRequestStatus` field (pending, rejected, none).
   * `Course`: Mongoose schema for storing course details including modules, subtopics, and lessons.

 * **utils/**

-  * `token`: Functions for generating JWTs and setting cookies.
+  * `token`: Functions for generating JWTs and setting secure cookies.
   * `mailer`: Configures Nodemailer for sending emails using Gmail.
-  * `sendAdminRequestMail`: Sends an approval request to the admin when a user requests admin access.
+  * `sendAdminRequestMail`: Sends an approval request to the Super Admin when a user requests admin access.

 * **.env**